metapolator/metapolator/metapolation.md

 **Me•ta•po•la•tion**: insert an intermediate font instance into a series by calculating it from surrounding known masters.

 This page contains the interaction design research into metapolation and design explorations for handling it.
+For the concrete implementation, see [[CPS metapolation]].

 ## the math
 Luckily the math of metapolation is straightforward.
 When working with a design space set up by N masters (M1, M2, M3 ..
 M[N]), then the instance I is a linear combination of masters: